mloecher/pcmri_bgmin/GIRF/README.md

 #### Data Files

-- `girf_skope2.seq` contains the exact Pulseq sequenced used to measure the GIRF in this work.
+- `girf_skope2.seq` contains the exact Pulseq sequences used to measure the GIRF in this work.

+- `girf3d2_XXXX.seq` contains the Pulseq sequences using the thinslice method, where XXXX are different possble test waveforms.

 - `girf_skope_waves.mat` This contains all the test gradient waveforms used for calculating the GIRF